Tuka Wach began creating their eclectic body of work under parent organisation name Ja Ja Ja Ne Ne Ne...

 Process-based and predominantly live, Tuka Wach's experiments in contemporary performance are not strictly dance, theatre or dance theatre, their strategies for devising and presentation resought each project anew in response to the material.

-Over the past five years, collaborations have been supported through a succession of grants, scholarships, residencies, co-productions and festival selections, presented professionally in theatre, gallery, cinema, church, and online; in Poland, UK, Netherlands, Denmark, Czechia, Slovakia, Slovenia, Serbia, Croatia, Bosnia and Herzegovina, USA and Germany.
+Collaborations have been supported through a succession of grants, scholarships, residencies, co-productions and festival selections, presented professionally in theatre, gallery, cinema, church, and online; in Poland, UK, Netherlands, Denmark, Czechia, Slovakia, Slovenia, Serbia, Croatia, Bosnia and Herzegovina, USA and Germany.

 Tuka began as a performer in theatre